 We begin by examining how (ex-ante) drug novelty correlates with measures of drug quality or effectiveness.
 To do so, we use the data from the French Haute Autorité de Santé (HAS) health system, which assigns scores based on their clinical added benefits.
 These value-added (Amélioration du Service Medical Rendu, or ASMR) scores range from one to five (I to V), with V indicating no value added, while I indicates the highest improvement relative to existing drugs.
-See the Appendix for additional details.
 Following Kyle and Williams (2017) we can separate the ASMR values into low importance (IV/V) and high importance (I/II/III).
 We merge our drug-level data using both established drug naming conventions and manual matching.
 The ASMR scores are assigned only to approved drugs that are available for reimbursement from the French Government health system.
-After limiting our attention to the first approved indication for drugs covered in both data sets, and for which we can compute novelty scores, we are left with 385 drugs.
-10
+After limiting our attention